milesdwilliams15/Teaching/DPR 101/Notes/04_ggplot_pt2.md

 <img src="04_ggplot_pt2_files/figure-gfm/unnamed-chunk-2-1.png" width="75%" />

 Does the output look “gold” to you?
 It sure doesn’t!
-Instead, it’s read.
+Instead, it’s red.
 What went wrong here?

 This is a classic example of mapping an aesthetic when what we actually